 “This contact by the regulator wasn’t taken as an opportunity to address the issues, as a result, we have taken this action against The Wine Group.”

 The ACMA’s investigations found The Wine Group breached the Spam Act 2003, the Do Not Call Register Act 2006 and the Telecommunications (Telemarketing and Research Calls) Industry Standard 2017.

 The ACMA has also accepted a comprehensive three-year court-enforceable undertaking from The Wine Group requiring it to appoint an independent consultant to review its compliance with spam and telemarketing rules, and to make improvements where needed.

 The ACMA will be actively monitoring The Wine Group’s review and implementation of improvements.

 Over the past 18 months, businesses have paid $3,549,400 in penalties for breaching spam and telemarketing laws.
 The ACMA has also accepted 15 court-enforceable undertakings and given six formal warnings to businesses.

-For information about how to reduce unwanted communications or to make a complaint, visit the ACMA website.
+For information about how to reduce unwanted communications, visit the ACMA website.